Fancy working in horse racing?

 As all yards are licensed by the British Horseracing Authority, that means they are regularly inspected – which means the stables, gallops, horse walkers etc all have to be maintained to clear standards, and on top of that, with a unionised structure of pay, you can be guaranteed to be well looked after.
 The benefits package will also include workplace accident insurance and a pension scheme.
 And don’t forget the pool money!
 A bit like a bonus, paid out to staff members every time the yard has a winner - which creates a real team spirit.

 So what are you waiting for?
-Take a look at the job board on careersinracing.com.
+If you would like to get a horse racing job, take a look at the job board on careersinracing.com.
 You can also follow us on Facebook and Twitter and get in touch today for more advice or to find local trainers in your area.

 useful links for a career in racing

 The National Stud